thibaut-neoledge/azure-docs.fr-fr/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

                 public ActionResult Index()
                 {
                     // Simply redirect to Submit, since Submit will serve as the
-                    // front page of this application
+                    // front page of this application.
                     return RedirectToAction("Submit");
                 }